michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 They are of course just a humorous stories and reality is never as simple as that.
 However, it highlights very important quality of the approach we took, namely, that we always focus on the end goal and try to achieve it as quickly as possible.
-We do it incrementally, so that the progress can be actually measured and we we think we are 80% done, we probably are.
+We do it incrementally, so that the progress can be actually measured and if we we think we are 80% done, we probably are.
 This is due not only to the fact that we implement working (as opposed to mocked) software outside-in, but also to the preparatory work (described in one of first chapters of this blog), that addressed the highest risks first.
 If you read my other blog posts, e.g. about Specification by Example, you can notice the same pattern applied at various levels of abstraction.
 It allows you to measure the progress both on a macro- and a micro-scale.

-## Keep calm and carry on with TDD
+## Keep calm and TDD

 Next steps are quite obvious.
 We replace one by one each of the hardcoded coordinates, making the code more and more generic.

 We noticed that there is only one y coordinate for each top letter, regardless of the left-ness or right-ness of them.
 We were Green, so we were able to refactor it.
-We then followed with created the next test demanding calculating y coordinates of bottom letters.
-We had to hold our horses, having realised that the y coordinates of bottom letter depend not only on the letter in question, but also on the letter used as an input.
+We then followed with creating the next test demanding calculating y coordinates of bottom letters.
+We had to hold our horses though, having realised that the y coordinates of bottom letter depend not only on the letter in question, but also on the letter used as an input.
 In other words, the stateless, immutable Layout became an immutable, but stateful one.

 ```